Density of Stable Interval Translation Maps: Parameter space and future work

-which is clearly impossible.
-Thus $T$ is not in the closure of any stable region. \end{example} Thus a necessary condition for a finite type map to be in the boundary of a stable region is that it has a critical connection.
-In Example \ref{ex:not-in-stable}, we can append new intervals to $I$ on which a critical connection happens, and then rescale the domain back to $I$.
-By the same reasoning as before, the resulting map is not in the boundary of any stable region, but it has a critical connection.
-Thus we see that having a critical connection is not a sufficient condition to be in the boundary of a stable region.
-A natural question to ask is whether the maximal possible number of critical connections is sufficient for a map to be in the closure of a stable region.
+Since a necessary condition for a finite type map to be in the boundary of a stable region is that it has a critical connection, a natural question to ask is whether the maximal possible number of critical connections is sufficient for a map to be in the closure of a stable region.
 The eventually periodic maps are exactly such maps, so we conjecture the following:

 \begin{conjecture} Each eventually periodic map is contained in the closure of some stable region. \end{conjecture}

 The proof of Theorem \ref{thm:ep->acc+m} does not give the proof of this conjecture, even though the perturbation is arbitrarily small.
 The reason for this is that the perturbations we inductively make do not give us full control of the dynamical properties of the resulting map, just that the number of critical connections decreases and that the map remains eventually periodic.
 Thus it is possible that by making the perturbation smaller, we end up in different stable regions.